itdev164-sp2019/matthew-dal-santo-project-3/README.md

 **Project Features**

 - Project will mock a comments section.
-- Comments will not have a reply option.
+- Project will allow Wiki Articles to be organized by tags.
-- Comments will be a component.
+- Project will demonstrate Styled Icons, Components and Theming.

 ## Project Planning